suelee0308/homework-2-portfolio/README.md

 ## About the project

-1. Header section contains name and a nav bar.
+1. Header section contains my avatar, name and a nav bar.
 Nav bar's links/buttons jump to their respective section in the screen.
 The last resume button opens a pdf in a new tab.

 2. Banner below the header contains a background image with a text box on top.